In Yemen, children are getting the worst possible start to life due to malnutrition. Learn how your help this holiday

-Without access to lifesaving aid, the children of Yemen—already more vulnerable as a result of malnutrition and a devastated health system—might be pushed over the edge.
+Without access to lifesaving aid, the children of Yemen—already vulnerable as a result of more than five years of brutal conflict—might be pushed over the edge.
 Despite these enormous challenges, Save the Children is reaching many of the most vulnerable children across Yemen.

 Help Save Children Amidst Yemen’s Humanitarian Crisis

 The war caused widespread hunger and poverty in Yemen, leaving millions of children malnourished.
 Already weakened health systems have been even further devastated by the impact of the COVID-19 pandemic, leaving thousands of children and families without the medical attention they need to survive.
 It's estimated that 16.2 million people in the country will face high levels of acute food shortages with an estimated 21,000 children at risk of falling into famine.

 With two million children in Yemen out of school, vulnerable boys and girls are at risk of exploitation and abuse.